tankz3508/todo/README.md

+# Todo

-Simple text based I/O todo-list written in C++
+Simple text based I/O todo-list written in C++.

-Hobby project to get used to C++
+Hobby project to get used to I/O and Classes in C++.